dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

  - **PIN Length**: Specify the minimum number of digits in a PIN.
 Default value = **4**.
  - **Number of attempts before PIN reset**: Specify the number of PIN entry attempts that can be made before the user must reset the PIN.
 There is no default value for this setting.
  - **Require fingerprint instead of PIN (Android 6.0+):** Choose **Yes** to require a fingerprint identity instead of a numbered PIN for app access.
- On Android devices, you can allow the user to identify themselves by using fingerprint instead of a numbered PIN.
+ On Android devices, you can enable the user to identify themselves by using fingerprint instead of a numbered PIN.
 When they try to access this app by using their work account, they are prompted to provide their fingerprint identity instead of entering a PIN.
  - **Require corporate credentials for access**: Choose **Yes** to require corporate credentials instead of a PIN or fingerprint for app access.
-If you set this to **Yes**, this setting overrides the requirements for PIN or Touch ID.
+If you set this to **Yes**, this setting overrides the requirements for a PIN or Touch ID.
 The user will be prompted to provide their corporate credentials.
 Default value = **No**.

 - **Block managed apps from running on jailbroken or rooted devices**: Choose **Yes** to block apps from running on jailbroken or rooted devices.
 The user can continue to use the apps for personal tasks, but must use a different device for work.